Ethics of neuromarketing

-In this long-read you will read about the ethics of neuromarketing practices and learn how it can improve –instead of ruin– your reputation.
+In this long-read, you will read about the ethics of neuromarketing practices and learn how it can improve –instead of ruin– your reputation.

 Combine brains with marketing

 Before getting to the ethical side of the story, let us give you a brief history lesson in marketing.
 You can pretty much say that marketing was invented alongside money.
 Before the digital era, shop owners already displayed their products as appealing as possible to increase sales.
 In the 80’s TV and radio commercials appeared.
 Later on, researchers started conducting marketing research and developed important theories and models.
 During the 90’s, the first interest in the brain for marketing purposes arose.
 Ten years later, neuromarketing was born.
-The first research on how the consumer’s brain works was presented.
+The first research on how the consumer’s brain works were presented.
 The term was officially coined in 2002 by Professor Smidts of Rotterdam University.
 Slightly patriotic side note: this explains why many of the leading neuromarketing experts and companies are Dutch!

 Neuromarketing vs marketing

 Traditional tools, like a survey, will not always provide a complete answer.
-People are not always honest, sometimes they will provide answers they think the questioner wants to hear and sometimes it can be hard to accurately express how you feel.
-Over time, we will only get closer to making more accurate predictions of consumer behaviour with neuromarketing.
+People are not always honest, and sometimes they will provide answers they think the questioner wants to hear and sometimes it can be hard to express how you feel accurately.
+Over time, we will only get closer to making more accurate predictions of consumer behavior with neuromarketing.
 Where traditional marketing focuses on what works and what does not, neuromarketing focuses on the why and how.
 It brings the field of marketing, neuroscience and psychology together.
 This gives us new, interesting insights into the consumer’s mind.
 You can apply neuromarketing to a broad spectrum of tools.
 E-mail flow, website design, video or communication are a few examples of how to improve your business.

 How they practically differ

 Interestingly, they also found a difference in brain activity.
 When participants were unaware of the brand they were drinking, they favoured the taste of Pepsi.
 Also, the brain was active in areas involved in reward.
-Yet, when participants were aware of the brand, they favoured the taste of coke.
+When participants were aware of the brand, they favoured the taste of coke.
 The brain now showed activity in areas associated with memory and emotion.
 The researchers concluded that the preference for Coca-Cola is influenced stronger by brand image than taste.
-This is a perfect example of the insights neuromarketing can provide in terms of what works best for your product and marketing.
-Using traditional surveys or interviews, this information would never have come to light.
-Why do you like a certain colour or song?
+It is a perfect example of the insights neuromarketing can provide regarding what works best for your product and marketing.
+Using traditional surveys and interviews it would never have come to light.
+Why do you like a certain color or song?
 It’s hard to say.
 Modern brain imaging techniques can give us insights into preference, liking and satisfaction.

 The ethics of neuromarketing